The testing criteria and guidelines for early college (dual) enrollment are as follows:

 Testing is required for all students seeking early college (dual) enrollment.

 Dual enrollment is available to students in grades 6 through 12 must pass the appropriate sections of the FCAT 2.0 (Grade 10) test dates through March 2017, CPT/PERT, ACT, or SAT to enroll in college credit courses requiring competency in the associated placement area.
-(Refer to Degree Programs or College Credit Certificate Programs.
+Refer to Degree Programs or College Credit Certificate Programs.
 The developmental education testing exemptions do not apply to dual enrollment students

 Students may not earn more than twelve (12) college credit hours prior to demonstrating proficiency in the basic skill areas of reading, writing and mathematics.
 Exceptions may be granted provided that the student is concurrently enrolled in a secondary course(s) in the subject area for which the student has been deemed deficient by the postsecondary assessment.